Ye Htut: 2021 Myanmar coup d'état

+Ye Htut was released under a pardon granted by the junta on 4 January 2026, marking Myanmar's Independence Day.

 Public image

 He is an active Facebook user, has an official account on the social media site where he often shares news from the government and the military and writes his opinions through his Facebook account.
 He earned the nickname Facebook minister for his frequent use of Facebook.

 In 2012, Media reports, particularly those in Eleven Media, suggested that he was behind the blog posts known by the pen name Dr Sate Phwar, who criticized the legislature for acting above the law.
 However, he denied that the accusations linking him to Dr Seik Phwar.
 The Pyidaungsu Hluttaw formed a commission to investigate the identity of Dr Seik Phwar after the blogger wrote an article criticising parliament.
 The commission's chairman said they found evidence that could implicate him.
 However, the commission failed to disclose the identity of Dr Seik Phwar, after five months of investigation.

 In June 2014, he posted an apology note on his Facebook account after a storm of criticism followed his wife's sharing of a photoshopped image of opposition leader Aung San Suu Kyi in Hijab.
 His wife deleted her Facebook account after screenshots of her post were spread by other Facebook users.